ZigaSajovic/nNetJs/README.md

 ###Example 1

-We construct and a 5-layers deep neural network, outputing a numeric value, and train it for 1000 steps.
+We construct and a 5-layers deep neural network, outputing a numeric value, and train it for a 1000 steps.

 ```javascript
     //generate Random data for demo